 There are no lifeguards at this beach.
-There is no motorized boat traffic allows, but paddlers and floaty toys are common.
+There is no motorized boat traffic allowed, but paddlers and floaty toys are common.
 Swimming wild is an amazing experience, but it’s not without risk.
 This is how we manage it:

 - We swim within our own abilities, and need to be honest with ourselves about our abilities if we decide to venture out of our depth.
 We want to be out of the water long before we get too cold or exhausted